qtjefferies/decision-tree-project-tutorial/README.md

 **Step 4:**

-Change your decision tree to use 'entropy' as criterion.
+Change your decision tree to use 'entropy' as a criterion.

 **Step 5:**